Halo Engagement Rings: Overview, Design, Trends, and Guidance

 Design ComplexityDetailedMinimal

-In 2025, halo engagement rings continue to evolve with changing consumer preferences.
+Halo engagement rings continue evolving with changing consumer preferences and design innovations.

-• Hidden halo designs: A discreet circle of diamonds placed beneath the center stone for subtle brilliance.
+• Hidden halo designs: Subtle diamond circles beneath the center stone

-• Oval and pear-shaped center stones: Increasingly favored for elongating the finger.
+• Oval and pear-shaped stones: Popular for elongating finger appearance

-• Mixed metals: Combinations such as white gold with rose gold accents.
+• Mixed metals: Combinations like white gold with rose gold accents

-Halo engagement rings fall under jewelry and precious metal regulations in most countries.
-These policies ensure transparency and consumer protection.
+Halo engagement rings are subject to jewelry regulations that ensure transparency and consumer protection.

-• Bureau of Indian Standards (BIS) hallmarking requirements for gold purity
+• Bureau of Indian Standards (BIS) hallmarking for gold purity

-• Kimberley Process Certification Scheme (for natural diamond sourcing transparency)
+• Kimberley Process Certification Scheme for ethical diamond sourcing

 • Federal Trade Commission (FTC) jewelry guidelines in the United States